Registered Agents and Your Oregon LLC

-Your LLC must have an Oregon Registered Agent at all times.
-You can appoint a Registered Agent when you first start your business.
-You can also replace your existing
+Your LLC must have an Oregon registered Agent at all times.
+You can appoint a registered Agent when you first start your business.
+You can also replace your existing OR registered Agent at a later date, provided there is a smooth transition between the old and new registered Agent service.

 What the Oregon SOS Says About Registered Agents